 "He's got some work to catch up with at home.
 He's locked up in his study, but he hopes to get her in an hour or two.
 To be honest, I'm grateful for the break."She rolled her eyes slightly, even that small movement looking like it took a huge effort.
 "It's not that I don't love him, but his fussing is becoming rather tedious."
 Rose laughed as she began to serve up dessert, which was the only reason Alice and Bella had joined them that evening.

-"Well you know he only means well, and he's no more worried than the rest of us about how worn down you're getting.
-Never fear...ice-cream and fresh fruit will make you feel so much better."
+"Well you know he only means well, and he's as if not more worried than the rest of us about how worn down you're getting, Never fear...ice-cream and fresh fruit will make you feel so much better."
 She smiled knowingly at her expectant friend as she continued to dish up the delicious sweet.

 Suddenly, Emmett stood to his feet, and all too quickly, he announced that he had to leave.